 It's not every day that you get the chance to literally hike back in time, but that's exactly what visitors to Mesa Verde National Park are able to experience.
-The mesa in Colorado was home to a tribe of Pueblo Indians, who built breathtaking cliffside apartment complexes into the mesa in the 13th century.
-Find out what attracted these Native Americans to the Colorado wilderness, and get ready for a one-of-a-kind experience that lets you walk in the footsteps of these fascinating (and architecturally advanced) peoples.
+The mesa in Colorado was home to a tribe of Ancestral Puebloans, who built breathtaking cliffside apartment complexes into the mesa in the 13th century.
+Find out what attracted these Native Americans to the Colorado wilderness, and get ready for a one-of-a-kind experience that lets you walk in the footsteps of these fascinating (and architecturally advanced) people.

 Some tips for visiting Mesa Verde National Park: